stride3d/stride-community-toolkit/README.md

 ![Stride](https://media.githubusercontent.com/media/stride3d/stride/master/sources/data/images/Logo/stride-logo-readme.png)

 This repo contains some C# helpers and extensions to run [Stride](https://github.com/stride3d/stride) easily without the editor/Game Studio.
-The documentation and examples will follow up.
+The documentation and more fun examples will follow up.
+This repository is here to collect feedback before any major updates are done in the Stride engine itself.

 ## Prerequisites